-Rule 3 Receivables, inventory, payables, and short-term debt - plus cash - are collectively known as Working Capital.
+Rule 3 Receivables, inventory, payables, and short-term debt - plus cash - are collectively called Working Capital.

-Your company's net Working Capital - which is (cash + receivables + inventory) minus (payables + short-term debt) - on a specific date - is a measure of its ability to pay its bills as they come due.
+Your company's net Working Capital - which is:

+- ++ cash + receivables + inventory - ++ minus payables + short-term debt on a specific date, is a measure of its ability to pay its bills as they come due.

-If its net Working Capital is consistently less than \$0, this may be a cause for concern.
+If your company's net Working Capital is consistently less than \$0, you may have a reason to be concerned.